bwolmarans/nginx-api-gateway-for-k8s/task_02/Readme.txt

 -The client requests https://jobs.local/get-job
--The request resolves to GET http://10.1.1.4:80/get-job -The request is received by the NGINX Plus ingress listening on port 80 -The NGINX Plus ingress rewrites URL path ‘/get-job’ to ‘/’ before sending to the eclectic-jobs service on port 3000 -The https://jobs.local web application styles and renders the JSON response from https://jobs.local/get-job -The response is returned through NGINX Plus ingress back to the client
+-The request resolves to GET http://10.1.1.4:80/get-job -The request is received by the NGINX Plus server block we saw earlier listening on port 80 -The NGINX Plus ingress rewrites URL path ‘/get-job’ to ‘/’ before sending to the upstream which has the eclectic-jobs service on port 3000
+-The https://jobs.local web application styles and renders the JSON response from https://jobs.local/get-job -The response is returned through NGINX Plus ingress back to the client

 curl -k https://jobs.local/get-job <-- this won't work because we're not listening on 443, yet.